Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained by volunteering or through internships
+- Give examples of any experience you’ve gained through volunteer work or internships

-- Note any achievements or responsibilities you took on in these positions.
+- You should highlight any achievements or responsibilities you held during these roles.

 References: